Back to blog

 Federal Disabled Equalization Law (BGG)

-Agencies within the German federal administration that have an internet presence, public access internet presence, and that are using information technology that is accessed by the public are subject to the Federal Disabled Equalization Law (BGG).
-The Law stems from the Disability Discrimination Act requiring barrier-free information technology.
+Agencies within the German federal administration that have an internet presence or public-access internet presence and use information technology accessed by the public are subject to the Federal Disabled Equalization Law.
+The German accessibility law stems from the Disability Discrimination Act, which requires information technology to be barrier-free.

 India